The Ghost of Factory Records' Anthony H. Wilson

 Is there a Digitiser online community?

 There certainly is, and it's very friendly and welcoming to newcomers too.
-It mostly centres around Digitiser2000.com and Mr Biffo's Twitter account, but there's also a Discord server, a sub-Reddit, and a Digitiser Facebook group.
+It mostly centres around Mr Biffo's Twitter and Patreon accounts, but there's also a Discord server, sub-Reddit, and Mr Biffo's Facebook page.
 The #digi IRC channel still regularly gets together for a chat too (you can connect to it using the mibbit client, or in-browser).

 The newsgroups alt.digitiser and alt.digitiser.snakes still exist, though are pretty much dead aside from spam these days.